TABLE OF CONTENTS

 - Once you have completed this you can continue with the remaining steps.

-Now, open adbLink on your computer (from the first step in this section).
+Open adbLink on your computer (from the first step in this section).
 Click the New button:

-If you do not see your device IP in the Connected device box, there is an issue with the network connection to the device, or path between the computer and the device which will require additional troubleshooting of your network
+NOTE: If you do not see your device IP in the Connected device box, there is an issue with the network connection to the device, or path between the computer and the device which will require additional troubleshooting of your network

-Next, click Utility in the toolbar, and select Set timers from the dropdown, or if you are using the latest version of the software, click Edit Timers:
+Next, click Utility in the toolbar, and select Set Timers from the dropdown, or if you are using the latest version of the software, click Edit Timers:

-Rotate the Fire TV or Fire TV Stick Screen
+Rotate the Fire TV or Firestick Screen

 Tips, Tricks, and Notes